nathankurt/k8s-cert/notes/core-concepts.md

 ## Multi Container PODs

-   *  At times you may need two services to work together(ie web server and a logging service)
+   *  At times you may need two services to work together(i.e. web server and a logging service)
       *  You need one agent instance per web server instance paired together.
       *  Don't want to merge the code of the two together since each of them target different functionalities and still want them to be developed and deployed separately.
    *  Need one agent per web server instance paired together that can scale up and down together.